 As Presbyterians (PCA), we find our more specific identity in the Westminster Confession of Faith.
 It is a centuries-old document, written by men who loved God, and sought to bring some specificity to their understanding of the Scriptures.

-Will is originally from Indianapolis, IN, and became a Christian during his freshman year of college.
-After years of ministry in both Vietnam and the Chicago area, Will joined the staff of One Ancient Hope in the spring of 2021.
+Will is originally from Indianapolis, and became a Christian during his freshman year of college.
+After ministering in both Vietnam and the Chicago area, Will was called by One Ancient Hope to pastor the congregation in April of 2021.
 He is currently completing his PhD in Systematic Theology at Trinity Evangelical Divinity School (TEDS), and he has degrees from TEDS, Wheaton College, and Purdue University.
 He is married to Kristin, and they have five kids (from oldest to youngest): Ezra, Oren, Maxwell, Lucy, and Margot.
 The whole family is very excited to be here in Iowa City and to invest deeply in the local culture and community.
 Will enjoys reading, running, camping, and gathering friends and family around a good book, meal, or cup of coffee.

 One Ancient Hope is an elder led congregation (we call that group a “session”).
 In addition to our pastoral staff (known as teaching elders), our ruling elders are nominated and elected by the congregation to shepherd and lead our community.